Kasireddy-venkateswarlu/whoami/README.md

 ## Technical Details

 - Developed in Java using Burp Suite Extender API.
-- Utilizes asynchronous processing to maintain UI responsiveness.
 - Uses SQLite for scan history and duplication prevention.
 - Detailed logging for debugging and audit.
-- Robust error handling for malformed requests and network issues.

 ---

 ## Installation

-1. Download the latest `.jar` file from the [Releases](#) section.
+1. Download the entire zip file of the extension.
-2. Open Burp Suite and go to the Extender tab.
-3. Click `Add` and select the downloaded `.jar` file.
-4. Configure extension settings as needed.
+2. Unzip the downloaded file to a desired location.
+3. Locate the `WhoAmIExtension.jar` file inside the `out` directory.
+4. Load the `WhoAmIExtension.jar` file in Burp Suite via **Extenaions > Extensions > Add**.
+5. Add the `libs` directory path to the Java environment settings in Burp Suite.

 ---

 ## Usage

-- Enable the extension using the toggle button.
+- Enable the extension using the toggle button in the extension's UI.
-- Set the HTTP methods and excluded extensions.
+- Set the HTTP methods you want the extension to process (e.g., GET, POST).
+- Select the vulnerabilities you want to check (e.g., SQLi, XSS, SSRF).
-- Browse or crawl your target application.
+- Browse or crawl your target application as usual.
-- Watch for alerts and 500 error notifications.
+- Watch for vulnerability alerts and 500 error notifications in real time.
-- Use the context menu to manually trigger scans or add to scope.
+- Use the context menu (right-click) to manually trigger scans on specific requests when needed.

 ---